JensLiebehenschel/ShortPythonIntro/src/en/assignments-in-python.md

 # Assignments in Python
-(Click [here](https://jensliebehenschel.github.io/ShortPythonIntro/de/zuweisungen.html) for the german version of this page)
+(Click [here](https://jensliebehenschel.github.io/ShortPythonIntro/de/zuweisungen.html) for the German version of this page)

 ## The assignment operator

 As we have already seen, Python also uses <code>&equals;</code> as the normal assignment operator, just like most other programming languages.
-The basic function of said operator need no further introduction.
+The basic function of said operator needs no further introduction.

 But in Python it has additional functionality.
 Normally the assignment operator has one operand on the left side and one operand on the right side,